How to Calculate Child Support

 Your child support enforcement agency may also have an administrative review timetable it follows.
 For example, they may review your case every three years and, if appropriate, recommend an adjustment in child support.

 How Does a Cost-Of-Living Adjustment Clause (Cola) Work?

 A COLA clause adjusts the amount of child support against some economic indicator (e.g., the Consumer Price Index) to reflect increased costs of living over time.
 Many courts will include this in their order to eliminate the need for future court hearings to increase child support as costs of living increase.

 If parents place such a clause in a child support agreement, they need to be clear on how it will operate.
 It may require a parent to alert the child support enforcement agency on an annual basis to do a review and request an adjusted order from the court.

 Let an Attorney Show You How to Calculate Child Support

 Calculating child support may involve several factors and can change over time.
-The laws of each state are different and the formula used for calculating child support can be confusing.
+The laws of each state are different, and the formula used for calculating child support can be confusing.
 Having legal representation can make the process more transparent and less stressful.
+Getting legal advice might make you more comfortable with the process.
 Speak with an experienced family law attorney in your area about your child support claim.